-After recovering from minor leg twitches, I immediately obtained the discounted Menara KL (KL Tower) observation deck voucher ticket from the hop-on hop-off bus.
+After recovering from minor leg twitches, I immediately obtained the discounted Menara KL (Kuala Lumpur Tower) observation deck voucher ticket from the hop-on hop-off bus.
 That wasn’t part of the plan, though I had in mind to clobber the highest reachable height of Petronas Twin Towers.

 Menara KL sells observation deck tickets for MYR49 (₱600) per person but I got mine for only MYR41 (₱500) from the hop-on hop-off bus.